-- 1) A student's account may be paid in full by registration each semester.
-If this option is selected, the student will receive a small pre-payment discount on the net balance due after financial aid. - 2) The balance due after verified financial aid may be paid in monthly installments over the course of a semester with a \$35 per semester handling charge.
-The first payment is due at the student's initial registration in August or January (students enrolling in August will be required to pay three monthly installments by registration, and students enrolling in January will be required to pay two monthly installments by registration) and the remainder may be paid in monthly installments due on the 15th of each month with the final payment due by November 15th in the fall, and May 15th in the spring semester.
+- 1) A student's account may be paid in full by registration each semester. - 2) The balance due after verified financial aid may be paid in five monthly installments over the course of a semester with a \$35 per semester handling charge.
+The first payment is due at the student's initial registration in August or January and the remainder may be paid in monthly installments due on the 15th of each month with the final payment due by December 15th in the fall, and May 15th in the spring semester.
 Any account not paid in full by the completion of the appropriate semester will be charged interest on a monthly basis at a rate equal to 1% above the Bloomberg Financial Services Prime Rate.

-Students who do not either pay in full by registration or sign up for the monthly payment plan will be charged interest monthly at the rate listed above (with a \$20 monthly cap) until the balance is paid in full, or an alternative payment agreement is made with the Business Office.
+Students who do not either pay in full by registration or sign up for the monthly payment plan will be charged interest monthly at the rate listed above (with a \$20 monthly cap) until the balance is paid in full, or an alternative payment agreement is made with Student Financial Services.
 Payments (not including financial aid) will be applied to previously outstanding charges before they will be applied to current semester charges.